krocos/krools/README.md

 krools execute rules against your data to inference new data and/or guide a process.
 It is of passive and forward chaining type.

+## Docs for v2

+Doc is still progress.
+But to use engine module you need to import `github.com/krocos/krools/v2` path.

+## Docs for v1

 ## Knowledge base

 Knowledge base contains rules you will apply against your data.